-There have been five formal archaeological investigations within the archaeology survey area (Figure 3; Table 1).
-In 1980, Mike Johnson of Fairfax County conducted a survey along portions of the George Washington Memorial Parkway and Scott's Run Nature Preserve, which resulted in the identification of at least 30 new archaeological sites.
+There have been a number of formal archaeological investigations within the archaeology survey area in Virginia (Figure 3; Table 2).
+A full list of prior investigations is found in Table 2; salient results are also presented below.
+In 1980, Mike Johnson of Fairfax County conducted a survey along portions of the George Washington Memorial Parkway (GWMP) and Scott's Run Nature Preserve, which resulted in the identification of at least 30 new archaeological sites.
 Johnson prepared reports for two of these sites (Johnson 1980; 1981), but later sources indicate the original site forms are the best source of information on this survey (Raszick and Bedell 2018).